8 Day Trips from Malaga

 How to Get There?

 Driving: Marbella is about a 45-minute drive from Malaga.
-This scenic and straightforward route makes it easy to enjoy the coastal views.
+This is a scenic and easy drive where you can enjoy at the coast.

 Highlights

-Old Town (Casco Antiguo): Explore Marbella’s charming Old Town.
-It’s characterized by narrow, winding streets filled with colourful buildings, beautiful plazas, and flower-lined balconies.
-Visit Plaza de los Naranjos, where you can relax under the orange trees.
+Old Town (Casco Antiguo): Wander Marbella’s picturesque old town, full of charming streets adorned with colourful buildings, plazas, and flower-filled balconies.
+One of the highlights is Plaza de los Naranjos, where you can sit underneath the beautiful orange trees.

 Marbella, day trip from Malaga